Ethan-McKeever/Detecting-classical-nova-like-explosions-with-LISA/README.md

 corner_nova.py plots a corner plot of all 6 waveform parameters and overlays an ellipse for each plot from the Fisher matrix 1-sigma prediction.

-corner_bias.py plots paired corner plots from two distributions and was used in the making of Fig. 7 in the paper
+corner_bias.py plots paired corner plots from two distributions and was used in the making of Fig. 7 in the paper.

 Waveform_match.py scans for detection and bias SNRs over the size and time of burst.
 This program was used for the left panels of Figs. 3 and 5.